Parachuting animals: Parachuting mules

 Attempts were made by the U.S. Army in 1942 to parachute mules.
 In one attempt, a dozen mules were taken up in an airplane.
 Six of them could not be pushed out of the airplane, while another six were dropped in slings attached to parachutes.
 Unfortunately, the jerk from the opening of the chutes severed the mules' mesenteric arteries, killing them.
 During the Burma Campaign, mules were flown in to the Chindits, long-range penetration forces on the ground.
 Lt.
 Col. K. I. Barlow suggested parachuting the animals and arranged trial drops at the Air Transport Development Centre in Chaklala, Punjab.
 An elderly, sedated mule was placed at the centre of nylon bladder pontoons that were fastened to a platform.
-Two triple clusters of 28 ft statichutes were used and the mule was dropped from 600 ft, landing at 15 ft/s.
+Two triple clusters of 8.5 m statichutes were used and the mule was dropped from 180 m, landing at 4.5 m/s.
 After the successful test, mules were transported via the Chabua 44th Air Depot from Assam, India.

 It was hard to know who kicked harder.
 The mules slipped and slid on an aluminum floor, protesting every shove toward the portside drop.
 The Americans dropped their mules from a height of 2000 to 3000 feet.
 Three large 'chutes per mule were not enough to guarantee a happy landing.
 Those that didn't make it became fresh rations.

-Later in 1945, the British successfully devised crates with airbags for 900 lb mules that were dropped by parachute from C-47s.
+Later in 1945, the British successfully devised crates with airbags for 400 kg mules that were dropped by parachute from C-47s.
 The U.S. Army experimented again with parachuting a mule in 1946.
-A sedated mule was strapped to a padded pallet and dropped from a C-47 by a static line at a height of 25,000 ft.
+A sedated mule was strapped to a padded pallet and dropped from a C-47 by a static line at a height of 7.6 km.

 Other parachuting animals

 Jacksonia, a monkey captured from the island of Luzon, made two jumps by parachute in Japan during World War II with a sergeant from the 11th Airborne Division.
 Boudgie, an African parachuting monkey, received a North Africa campaign ribbon and was credited with saving the life of her handler four times.
 During the Vietnam War, the 173rd Airborne Brigade had a "parachuting primate", Pfc.
 Bufford L. Monkey, who joined troops on parachute jumps.

 The Asian black bear Rocky was born in 1953 and purchased from a Kumamoto zoo to serve as a mascot for the U.S. 187th Airborne Regimental Combat Team during the Korean War.
 She completed five parachute jumps, earning her parachutist badge.
 After sustaining injuries during an artillery attack, she was awarded a Purple Heart.

 During the Vietnam War, supply drops made to isolated outposts could include livestock such as chickens, ducks, pigs, and cows.
-Except for the cows, the animals were placed in bamboo wicker baskets and dropped by parachute from heights of 250-300 ft.
+Except for the cows, the animals were placed in bamboo wicker baskets and dropped by parachute from heights of 75-90 m.